Background

 An academic article on Lustron houses is "A New Standard for Living": The Lustron House, 1946-1950 by Tom Wolfe and Leonard Garfield, Perspectives in Vernacular Architecture, Vol. 3 (1989), pp. 51-61 (11 pages)

-Update June 2025: The Lustron Corporation gave $10,000 to the infamous Joseph McCarthy to prepare a pamphlet.
+UPDATE June 2025 - Bizarre Political Note: The Lustron Corporation gave $10,000 to the infamous Senator Joseph McCarthy to prepare a pamphlet.
 McCarthy was not honest about the source of the funds or their purpose.
 This contributed to his censure by the US Senate.